-In addition, following disruptions caused by Covid-19 re-engaging with audiences through live events and face-to-face participatory activity has been a focus for Pontio and, demonstrating demand, opening the doors once again culminated in the sale of 35,434 tickets, covering 379 events, alongside 1067 screenings at the cinema in 2021-22.
+On Pontio's stages, there have been many highlights, including Hijinx's Unity Festival that presented work by artists with learning disabilities, and Wales's national In addition, following disruptions caused by Covid-19 arts organisations including Theatr Genedlaethol re-engaging with audiences through live events and Cymru, National Theatre Wales, Ballet Cymru, Welsh face-to-face participatory activity has been a focus for National Opera and National Dance Company Wales.
+Pontio and, demonstrating demand, opening the doors Local talent also shared the stage including Côr Seiriol's once again culminated in the sale of 35,434 tickets, anniversary concert, Bangor's West End Academy, covering 379 events, alongside 1067 screenings at the Maes-G Showzone and Coleg Menai. cinema in 2021-22.

-Pontio has run several successful projects, events and community engagement initiatives, including the launch of Gŵyl Goncrit, a programme with a breadth of outdoor performances across dance, musical theatre, contemporary music, classical music, theatre and participatory activity.
+Pontio aligns its activity to Welsh Government's Well-Pontio has run several successful projects, events being of Future Generations Act.
+Providing joy and and community engagement initiatives, including the laughter is a vital part of this and comedy has been a launch of Gŵyl Goncrit, a programme with a breadth of strong part of our post-pandemic programme, with outdoor performances across dance, musical theatre, Kiri Prichard-McLean, Nish Kumar and Ed Byrne all contemporary music, classical music, theatre and performing at Pontio.
+Cinema audiences gradually participatory activity. returned too with a combination of commercial hits, independent and artistic films, alongside talks and panel discussions.

-A project born out of pandemic lockdowns was the Home and Hinterland/ Adra a Chynefin project.
+A project born out of pandemic lockdowns was the Home and Hinterland/Adra a Chynefin project.
 Funded by HEFCW, this was a joint project across the trio of university arts centres at Bangor, Aberystwyth and Swansea.
 A unique project involving students, artists and community groups collaborated in a very moving and powerful performance at Bangor University's Theatre Bryn Terfel.
 150 students were employed on the project providing them with a valuable experience of professional practice.